firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Sun May 31 23:27:15 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  1 00:00:31 UTC 2015.

 The ipset `feodo` has **71** entries, **71** unique IPs.